Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 ## Lab Summary

 In this lab, you stepped through a process of provisioning a highly available, Windows Server 2016-based SAP NetWeaver deployment on Azure, with SAP ABAP stack and SQL Server 2016 as the database tier.
-To provide high-availability of the ABAP SAP Central Services (ASCS) components, you implemented an instance of a Failover Cluster that leveraged a Storage Spaces Direct (S2D) cluster, hosting highly-available shared storage hosting the sapmnt share..
+To provide high-availability of the ABAP SAP Central Services (ASCS) components, you implemented an instance of a Failover Cluster that leveraged a Storage Spaces Direct (S2D) cluster, hosting highly-available shared storage hosting the sapmnt share.
 To provide high-availability of the database tier, you implemented an instance of SQL Server Always-On Availability Group.
 In both cases, you will use a Cloud Witness quorum introduced in Windows Server 2016 Failover Clustering.
 To provide resiliency of the SAP application server instances, you deployed the Primary Application Server (PAS) and an Additional Application Server (AAS) in the same availability set.

 ## After the hands-on lab